datkinnguyen/astronauts-mvvm-c/README.md

 -   iOS – Min iOS (13), Xcode (12.X) and UIKit

  ----
-This application is written in Swift, following a mix of MVVM and Coordinator pattern.
-MVVM makes make the source code easier to read and most importantly easier to unit test.
-Coordinator pattern is used to help with navigation.
+This application is written in Swift, following a mix of MVVM and Coordinator patterns.
+MVVM makes the source code easier to read and to unit test.
+Coordinator pattern helps with navigation and router of the app.

 ## Implementation details
 - Deployment Target: iOS 13+